-Wendover Youth Centre has been running the Youth festival each year since 2015.
-The festival is an event where local young people are encouraged to come with their friends and family to participate in a range of activities run by different partners and organisations including sport, inflatables and challenges.
+Wendover Youth Centre has been running the Youth Festival each year since 2015.
+The festival is an event where local young people are encouraged to come with their friends and family to participate in a range of activities run by different partners and organisations including sport, inflatables, food, hair braiding and much more!

 During this Covid-19 Pandemic key partners in the community including Wendover Youth Centre, Wendover Parish Council, Churches Together in Wendover and the Wendover Foodbank partnered together to run four Foodbank Donation Weeks in Wendover.

-This is now a regular event at the youth centre with the next collection week planned for April 2022.
+This is now a regular event at Wendover Youth Centre with the next collection week planned for March 2022.

 Our young people are very passionate about learning, discussing and supporting the work of charities locally and on a national basis.
-So far this year we have focussed on Breast Cancer Awareness, Moovember, Anti-bullying and mental health awareness.
+So far this year we have focused on Breast Cancer Awareness, Movember, Anti-bullying and mental health awareness.

 We held themed weeks, set challenges and raised much needed funds for these causes.